prisma/prisma/docs/relations.md

 ### Nested writes (transactions)

 Nested writes provide a powerful API to write relational data to your database.
-They further provide _transactional guarantees_ to create, update or delete data across multiple tables in a single Photon.js API call.
+They further provide _transactional guarantees_ to create, update or delete data across multiple tables in a single Prisma Client JS API call.
 The level of nesting of a nested writes can be arbitrarily deep.

 Nested writes are available for relation fields of a model when using the model's `create` or `update` function.
 The following nested write operations are available per function: